dnvgl/qats/docs/source/getting_started.rst

 Prerequisites
 *************

-You need Python version 3.6 or later.
+You need Python version 3.7 or later (up to 3.10 is supported).
 You can find it at https://www.python.org or https://www.anaconda.com.

 Installation
 ************